I-3-7-14.Other Common Reasons for Remand

 J. AC Proffer of Additional Evidence

 The AC will grant review and remand for further proceedings when the AC proffers additional evidence and offers the opportunity to request a supplemental hearing, and the claimant submits such a request.
 See HALLEX I-3-2-16.
 Additionally, the AC will grant review and may remand a case when the ALJ does not adhere to proffer procedures.
 See HALLEX I-3-2-17.

 K. Relationship or Dependency

-The Appeals Council will remand a case when it is necessary to obtain evidence and/or resolve discrepancies relating to an individual's relationship to and/or dependency on the wage earner.
+The AC will grant review and may remand a case when it is necessary to obtain evidence or resolve discrepancies relating to an individual's relationship to or dependency on the wage earner.

 L. Adversely Affected Individual